Last Updated: December 20, 2021

 - go on a winter hike

-- cut down your own Christmas tree ($5 in much of the PNW)
+- cut down your own Christmas tree in national forest

 - make garlands or gather natural material for holiday decor